Skip to main content

 args: ["-y", "my-mcp-server"]

-Note: Elicitation and tool confirmation are independent features.
-Elicitation controls whether MCP servers can request user input, while tool confirmation controls whether tools require approval before execution.
+Note: Elicitation and permissions are independent features.
+Elicitation controls whether MCP servers can request user input, while permissions control whether tools require approval before execution.

 Storage Configuration